zekzekus/dotfiles/README.md

 tab line with fancy Powerline symbols (actually no status line at all :)) but functionally cool stuff.
 I do Python development at work on a daily basis.
 Also I need to read (more than writing) Javascript code (mostly ReactJS).
-My personal interests at the moment includes Haskell, Rust and Go programming languages to play on my free time.
-So this configuration supports these 5 languages.
-Except Go, all other language supports comes from corresponding Language Server.
+My personal interests at the moment includes Clojure, Haskell, Rust and Go programming languages to play on my free time.
+So this configuration supports these 6 languages.
+Except Go and Clojure, all other language supports comes from corresponding Language Server.
 Some more details below.

 * Compatible with both [Vim >=8](https://www.vim.org/) and [Neovim](https://neovim.io/).